alexwlchan/alexwlchan.net/src/_posts/2024/2024-03-15-step-step-step.md

 You need to know how to write prompts, how to get information, how to get the results you want.
 But you also need to know if you trust those results, when you can rely on the output.

-We need to do build up both of those skills to be great users to AI.
+We need both of those skills to be great users of AI.